fdac20/news/README.md

 # Class on Nov 22, 25, Dec 2
-   - Final Project Presentations, please sign up commenting on [issue presentations](https://github.com/fdac19/news/issues/1) (include team name and dates that would work for your team)
+   - Final Project Presentations

 # Class on Nov 13
-   - Data Sharing (constructing shared date produced in this class)
+   - Data Sharing (constructing shared data set produced in this class)

 # Class on Nov 6, 11
    - Work on Final projects